 The immediate response of foreign exchange rates to an increase in the Bank of England interest rate confirms that the integration of global financial markets during this period was very high.
 Our empirical findings are consistent with the predictions of the textbook trilemma (Obstfeld and Taylor 2004), as a floating exchange rate gave full autonomy to domestic monetary policy.
 Yet it is worth emphasizing that – despite the apparent benefit of floating exchange rates – most countries in the first era of financial globalization preferred to join the gold standard in order to attract long-term capital flows (Bordo and Rockoff 1995, Mitchener and Weidenmier 2015), while letting their central bank use various tools to offset undesired effects of short-term capital flows.
-The most important conclusion of this study is that the Classical Gold standard period was not a period of total submission of countries to the fluctuations of international financial markets.
+The most important conclusion of this study is that the classical gold standard period was not a period of total submission of countries to the fluctuations of international financial markets.
 The balance sheets of central banks stood as a buffer between the domestic economy and the global financial cycle.

-The remainder of the paper is structured as follows.
-Section I explains how movements in the central bank balance sheet could be driven by international financial shocks during the gold standard.
-We also review how previous studies have considered such issues and how our work differs from them.
-Section II presents our method of estimation and identification, based on straightforward theory of international macroeconomics (trilemma).
-Section III describes our original historical database on monthly central bank balance sheets, and presents the different groups of central banks we are investigating.
-Section IV spells out the main results of the paper, including a comparison between countries with a central bank and countries without, such as the United States.
-Section V discusses alternative specifications, endogeneity issues and robustness checks.
-Section VI concludes.
+Our contention is that we can learn from central banks during this era for today’s monetary policy.
+If central banks managed to offset effects of international shocks in a context of very high mobility of international capital and fixed-exchange rates (the gold standard), it is likely that similar tools can be used in the current context where the exchange rate constraints have been – at least partly – relaxed.

 The trilemma and central bank balance sheets under the gold standard

 This paper is the first to study in detail short-term (monthly) adjustment and responses of central banks to international shocks during the gold standard.
 Yet our main argument is not entirely new.
-Following Nurkse (1944), Bloomfield (1959) and Triffin (1964)) first argued that changes in the central bank balance sheet could explain why central bank discount rates did not move in line.
+Following Nurkse (1944), Bloomfield (1959) and Triffin (1964) first argued that changes in the central bank balance sheet could explain why central bank discount rates did not move in line.
 Indeed, according to the basic model of the gold standard (the “price-specie flow mechanism”), a fixed exchange rate parity implies that central banks adjust their rate to one another (Bordo and Schwartz 1984, Eichengreen 2008, chp.
 2): when a deficit country loses gold, the ensuing deflationary impulse would stabilize the balance of payments, as domestic goods become cheaper.
 In such a framework, the central bank is supposed to play by the “rules of the game”, i.e., to accelerate the system's natural adjustment process by increasing its interest rate.